-The intention of the new law is to issue the Approbation to all doctors eventually.
+The new law intends to issue the Approbation to all doctors eventually.
 The initial Berufserlaubnis is therefore only valid for two years.
 After these two years, the assessment of professional equivalence will be re-assessed.
 This means that your experience in Germany will count towards your overall equivalence.
-In case the deciding body still comes to the conclusion that your medical degree is not yet equivalent you will have the chance to take an exam and show that your knowledge is equivalent to German standards.
+If the deciding body still concludes that your medical degree is not yet equivalent, you will have the chance to take an exam and show that your knowledge is equivalent to German standards.
 The exam will be on all subjects required for the final German medical exam.

 Is there any chance that I might get this Approbation?

 The issuance of an Approbation is imaginable, but it is discretionary (§3 III BÄO).
-The factor that will favor the granting are practicing in a needed discipline, integration into Germany (esp. language abilities), inconspicuous professional behavior, etc. First time to try will be after eight years of practicing in Germany.
+The factor that will favor the granting is practicing in a needed discipline, integration into Germany (esp. language abilities), inconspicuous professional behavior, etc. The first time to try will be after eight years of practicing in Germany.

 Aren't there any other exceptions?
 For example, I heard that there is a shortage of doctors where I live.

 I applied as I was told, and the office is now asking me to show that my education is equivalent.
 What do they mean?

 Some states require that your medical qualification be equivalent ("gleichwertig") to the German qualification.
 You are expected to show studies in medicine of at least six years and certain subjects during your studies and practical internships.
 The equivalence is generally assessed by certain lists which the federal states have agreed upon.

-But hey, I've been working for the last years in France, do I have to do it all over again?
+But hey, I've been working for the last few years in France.
+Do I have to do it all over again?
 I got my French certificate of equivalence.
 Doesn't that count?

 Mais oui!
 Yes, a French certificate is absolutely fine.

 Following the office's request, I submitted proof of medical education.
 They came back and told me that they are about to deny my application because I did not show the equivalence of my education.
 Is now all lost?
 Is there anything I can do?